agentile/PHP-Stanford-NLP/README.md

 PHP interface to Stanford NLP Tools (POS Tagger, NER, Parser)

-This library was tested against individual jar files for each package version 3.3.0.
+This library was tested against individual jar files for each package (version 3.3.0).

-It was built for use with the [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) jar
+It was NOT built for use with the [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).

 ## POS Tagger ##